josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/forecast/README.md

 ### Notes:

-  - Read https://python-poetry.org/docs/cli/ for a detailled presentation of the commands provided by Poetry.
+  - [Read](https://python-poetry.org/docs/cli/) for a detailled presentation of the commands provided by Poetry.
-  - Use Poetry to add and remove dependencies, i.e., to manage dependencies.
+  - Use Poetry to add and remove dependencies, i.e., to manage dependencies!

 ## Running the web service